-Abbott holds available-for-sale equity securities from strategic technology acquisitions, excluding Boston Scientific.
-The market value of these investments was approximately \$105 million and \$193 million, respectively, as of December 31, 2008 and 2007.
+Abbott holds available-for-sale equity securities from strategic technology acquisitions.
+The market value of these investments was approximately \$75 million and \$105 million, respectively, as of December 31, 2009 and 2008.
 Abbott monitors these investments for other than temporary declines in market value, and charges impairment losses to income when an other than temporary decline in value occurs.
-A hypothetical 20 percent decrease in the share prices of these investments would decrease their fair value at December 31, 2008 by approximately \$21 million.
+A hypothetical 20 percent decrease in the share prices of these investments would decrease their fair value at December 31, 2009 by approximately \$15 million.
 (A 20 percent decrease is believed to be a reasonably possible near-term change in share prices.)